zzxwill/odps/intl.en-US/Quick Start/Run SQL.md

 -   **Where condition in Join statement**

-    When you join two tables, the Where condition of the master table can be written at the end of the statement, but the restriction condition of the partition in the slave table cannot be written in the Where condition.
-We recommend to write it in the ON condition or subquery.
-The partition restrictions of the master table can be written in Where condition \(it is better to filter by subquery first\).
+    When you join two tables, the Where condition of the primary table can be written at the end of the statement, but the restriction condition of the partition in the secondary table cannot be written in the Where condition.
+We recommend that you write it in the ON condition or subquery.
+The partition restrictions of the primary table can be written in the Where condition \(it is better to filter by subquery first\).
 Several SQL examples are as follows:

     ```
     select * from A join (select * from B where dt=20150301)B on B.id=A.id where A.dt=20150301；
     select * from A join B on B.id=A.id where B.dt=20150301； --Not allowed.
     select * from (select * from A where dt=20150301)A join (select * from B where dt=20150301)B on B.id=A.id；
     ```

     The Join operation in the second statement runs first, data volume becomes larger and the performance can be decreased.
 Therefore, the second statement must be avoided.

 -   **Data skew**

-    The root cause of data skew is that the amount of data processed by some Workers is much larger than that of other Workers, resulting in the running hours of some Workers are more than the average, which leads to the job delay
+    The root cause of data skew is that the amount of data processed by some Workers is much larger than that of other Workers.
+This means running hours of some Workers are higher than the average, which leads to job delay.

     .

     -   **Data skew caused by Join**

-        The reason of the data skew caused by Join operation is that keys distribution of Join on is uneven.
-For the preceding example, to join a large table A and a small table B, run the following statement:
+        Data can be skewed by a Join operation when the Join key distribution is uneven.
+For the preceding example, to join a large table A and a small table B, run the following statement: For the preceding example, to join a large table A and a small table B, run the following statement:

         ```
         select * from A join B on A.value= B.value;
         ```

-        Copy the logview link to enter the web console page, and double click the Fuxi job that runs the Join operation.
-You can see a long tail in the Long-Tails tab, which indicates that the data has skewed, as shown in the following figure:
+        Copy the logview link to enter the web console page, and double-click the Fuxi job that runs the Join operation.
+You can see a long tail in the Long-Tails tab, which indicates that the data has been skewed, as shown in the following figure:

         ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/11952/1560_en-US.PNG)